withastro/roadmap/proposals/0046-astro-env.md

 Since Astro Env does not support many data structures, custom validators are used for the validation.
 They are used inside a vite plugin to check against public variables loaded by Vite and fail if constraints are not matched.

-Those validators are also used at runtime by `getSecret`, more on that in a section below.
+Those validators are also used at runtime for secrets, more on that in a section below.

 ## Client variables